Bannsaenger/ioBroker.extron/README.md

 - Streaming Media Encoder (SME 211)
 - 12x8 ProDSP Processor w/Dante (DMP 128 Plus AT)
 - 12x8 ProDSP Processor w/AEC, VoIP, and Dante (DMP 128 Plus C V AT)
+- Dante Audio Matrix Processor with AEC (XMP 240 C AT)

 ## ToDo
 - The device type is checked on begin of the conversation.
 This fails sometimes.
 Must be changed to a more reliable mechanism.